yclas/guides/docs/Technical-backup-your-classified-site.md

 [![How Do I Backup my Website Using Plesk Control Panel?](https://img.youtube.com/vi/2FKQY1Lmyuk/0.jpg)](https://www.youtube.com/watch?v=2FKQY1Lmyuk)

-This guide is only for Yclas Self-hosted!
+This guide is only for Yclas Self-hosted.